- Created on the 7 February, 2017.

 Vascular endothelial growth factor (VEGF) is a cytokine which can stimulate many cellular responses by binding to tyrosine kinase receptors (i.e. VEGFRs) that are present on the cell surface, this results in the formation of dimers which are can then be activated by transphosphorylation.
 VEGF is a vital signalling protein that is found to be involved in both angiogenesis and vasculogenesis, as its name suggests VEGF activity is largely restricted to vascular endothelium cells, however, it does have some limited effect on other cells such as macrophages and monocytes.

-The minimum sensitivity detection limit of vascular endothelial growth factor (VEGF) using this VEGF ELISA kit was approximately < 1.0 pg/ml.
-The dynamic assay range for this kit is 31.2 – 2000.0 pg/ml (serum and plasma) and 15.6 – 1000.0 pg/ml (cell culture supernatant).
+The minimum sensitivity detection limit of vascular endothelial growth factor using current VEGF ELISA kit was approximately < 1.0 pg/ml.
+The dynamic range for this assay is 31.2 – 2000.0 pg/ml (serum and plasma) and 15.6 – 1000.0 pg/ml (cell culture supernatant).

 - Inhibiting angiogenesis with human single-chain variable fragment antibody targeting VEGF.
 Microvasc Res.
 (2015) 97: 13-8.
 Hosseini H., et al.